 One of the challenges that businesses face is the time and costs associated with managing emails separately from other business documents.
 Email storage space is expensive, and with multiple copies of emails and attachments customarily stored on the email server, higher costs, as well as the ensuing chaos when trying to collaborate with colleagues, are inevitable.
+It’s not just email storage space that businesses have to worry about, but so is storing physical documents, which is why many businesses will have a range of filing cabinets to help them with.
+Luckily though, most offices are becoming paperless so this physical storage for documents isn’t a huge concern, but it’s something to think about.
+At the end of the day though, email storage should be your top priority.

 Furthermore, retrieving emails from an email server for discovery or audit reasons can be difficult and time-consuming.
 Without the ability to tag or classify documents and email messages within the email program, it can be challenging for users to easily find past emails or documents attached to emails.
 It can be even more challenging when the internet is being slow and prolonging the process even more.